peanutForest/learngit/readme.txt

 Git tracks changes.
 Creating a new branch is quick and simple.
 Master branch and feature1 branch.
-Creating second branch feature1 using command "git checkout -b feature1".
+Master branch and feature1 branch merge conflict fixed.